-Today - The District has 68 full-time employees that use established policies to operate responsibly - socially, environmentally, and fiscally.
-This is accomplished through an Integrated Vector Management program that includes Surveillance, Control, and Public Outreach and Education.
-The District's mission is to keep Coachella Valley residents and visitors safe from vector-borne diseases with a dedicated and professional staff, fiscal security, and administrative guidance from the Board of Trustees.
+Today - The District has 68 full-time employees and policies to operate responsibly - socially, environmentally, and fiscally through an Integrated Vector Management program including Surveillance, Control, and Public Outreach and Education.
+The District's goal is to keep Coachella Valley residents and visitors safe from vector-borne diseases with a dedicated and professional staff, fiscal security, and administrative guidance from the Board of Trustees.